2007 Toronto International Film Festival: Awards

 In addition, film director and historian Peter Bogdanovich was given a special award by the International Federation of Film Archives for his contribution towards film preservation.
 The award was presented at a screening of Jean Renoir's Grand Illusion (1937) which Bogdanovich selected to illustrate the importance of film restoration.

-Programmes
+Programme

 Gala Presentations

 Gala Presentations spotlights prestige films of Canadian, American and foreign-language origins in equal measure.
 They are often world or North American premieres and are screened at the Roy Thomson Hall.
 Twenty films were selected.

 David Cronenberg's Eastern Promises received the Cadillac People's Choice Award.